robertorcosta/azure-docs.pt-br/articles/iot-hub/iot-hub-arduino-iot-devkit-az3166-devkit-state.md

 1. Clique no menu suspenso **Tarefas** no Visual Studio Code e selecione **Executar Tarefa...**  - **cloud-deploy**.

-2. Aguarde o processo de upload do código do aplicativo de função ser concluído; a mensagem *implantações do aplicativo de funções: Concluída* é exibida.
+2. Aguarde o processo de upload do código do aplicativo de função ser concluído; a mensagem *implantações do aplicativo de funções: Concluídas* é exibida.

 ## <a name="configure-iot-hub-device-connection-string-in-devkit"></a>Configurar a cadeia de conexão do dispositivo do Hub IoT no DevKit